mlrepa/experiments-for-modern-ai-and-mlops/README.md

 ## 🎓 Tutorial

-Launch Jupyter Lab to access the interactive tutorials:
+Launch Jupyter Lab to access the interactive tutorials in `notebooks/` directory:

 ```bash
 jupyter lab